BitterrDoes/BalatroPit/README.md

 ### 6
 Make Chips stay between rounds, and can be spent on extra hands

+### 7
+Compatibility with different mods, such as maniatro, dumbtro, flushtro, joker display, lost edition and more, I do also want to have special encounters with other mods, such as the consumables in maniatro

+### 8
+Circling your mouse around The Water like 10 times (by astro)

+### 9
+settings page to turn on joke objects

 -- Implemented ideas --
 ---------------

-Phone calls!! meaning you get 3 vouchers, and then after a choice is made you lose the other 2
+Phone calls!! meaning you get 3 vouchers, and then after a choice is made you lose the other 2 keeping chips, but like the game's really easy so i need to add scaling